 Mold is a problem that sneaks up on people and begins to destroy homes before many people are aware of it.
 Many times, they never see a colony until it has grown into the walls and cost hundreds if not thousands of dollars to remedy.

-Before we begin an inspection or start wiping down walls, there are some questions one of our inspectors here at SERVPRO will ask you about your Elizabethtown home.
-If you do have mold damage, these answers can help us speed up the process to return your residence to its original state.
+Before we begin an inspection or start wiping down walls, there are some questions one of our inspectors here at SERVPRO will ask you about your Leland area home, these answers can help us speed up the process to return your residence to its original state.

 First, have you seen any mold and where is it?
 If you find black spots and streaks in your home, this is your visual sign that you have a fungi problem.
 It is where we'll start the inspection and begin using air quality meters to determine how contaminated the air has become.

 Next, have you smelled a musty odor?
 Often the first sign of a mold infestation, but not every type of mold spores releases an odor.
 Visual inspection is still the best way to find it.
 If the odor is the only outward sign, then the next questions become vital.

 Have you had a prior mold infestation in your home?
 If you have, this will tell us exactly where to begin looking for the probable source of the new mold colony.
 If you have the report from the company you used last time, please have that available.